 Annual Message from the Head of School

-The Grauer School’s most recent strategic plan employs powerful data from virtually all school stakeholder groups as they identified the core values and core features that bind The Grauer School community together.
+The Grauer School’s strategic plan employs powerful data from virtually all school stakeholder groups as they identified the core values and core features that bind The Grauer School community together.
 Our biggest work, which is ongoing and permanent, is providing the inspiration and role modeling necessary to enable all our stakeholder groups to embrace, work, and live in accordance with our values.
 Of course, turning theory to action has always been the forté of The Grauer School.

 "Stuart is a fascinating educator who has created a special